 As solutions go, the best is to just write.
 Write anything.

-From the same developer comes Story Plot Generator, which offers a collection of story plots for different genres.
+From the same developer comes Story Plot Generator [No Longer Available], which offers a collection of story plots for different genres.
 The plot generator uses four key aspects: location, detail, complication, and objective, with over 1 million possible combinations.